 Parsley-walnut pesto = parsley, walnuts, garlic, and Romano cheese

-Just as green pesto has almost infinite variations, you don’t need to stop with green herbs or vegetables.
-Add ½ cup of sundried tomatoes to the other ingredients in the food processor for a rich, tangy sauce.
+You can turn any of the above into a red pesto by adding ½ cup of sundried tomatoes to the other ingredients in the food processor for a rich, tangy sauce.
 Roasted red pepper or grilled eggplant are also delicious additions, as are lightly cooked mushrooms.

 Serve your finished pesto tossed with hot whole-grain pasta (mix a little hot water with the pesto to thin it for easy tossing), spread it on toasted rounds of good whole-grain bread, use dabs as a pizza topping, brush it on grilled meat or seafood, dilute to make a marinade, or include a bit in an omelet.